arielf/cuts/README.md

 It is unfortunate that the Unix toolset is so inconsistent in the choice of option-letters.  `cuts` solves this by allowing 'any of the above'.
+So if you accidentally use `-s` instead of `-d` because you think "separator" instead of "delimiter" - it still works (and `-t`, which is used by `sort`, works just as well).

 #### `cut` requires too much typing for simple column extraction tasks

 This is mostly because `cut` doesn't support reasonable defaults.
-It'll result in errors when arguments are missing:
+So `cut` errors when arguments are missing:

 ```
     $ cut -d, example.csv